 More and more often, I hear from other millennials looking to find ways to increase their income to help them reach financial goals.

-In this article, I’m rounding up a few of my favorite tips for how to increase your income in 2021.
+In this article, I’m rounding up a few of my favorite tips for how to boost your income in 2022.

 Ask for a raise